SEO Project Management and Educating Clients

 In closing, I ask you, the business owners, the following questions:

-- Are your staffs educated enough to understand the requirements or functions needed of their teams in this business environment?
+• Is your staff educated enough to understand the requirements or functions needed by their teams in this business environment?

-- Is there visible corporate support for this initiative and are consequences of a lack of support known?
+• Is there visible corporate support for this initiative, and are the consequences of a lack of support known?

 To do anything properly takes time, effort and investment.
 Your opportunity margins will increase over time, but only if the proper foundation is put in place and there is a corporate culture to support it.